Corporate Card Procedures

 - Non-University purchases

-The following checklist summarizes the purchasing process the Cardholder will use when making a purchase:
+The following checklist summarizes the purchasing process the Cardholder may use when making a purchase:

-- The value of items purchased must not exceed $1,000 on a single transaction
+- The value of items purchased must not exceed $1,000 on a single transaction, unless approval is obtained from the VP for Finance & Administration in advance

 - Advance approval from ITS is required when purchasing technology-related goods or services